hannesdatta/course-odcm/content/docs/tutorials/workflow/preprocessing.md

 Provide the readme in a simple `.txt` format, or compile it as a PDF file (i.e., make it "durable").
 Have at least the following sections in your documentation:
 - Composition (i.e., which data have you collected, for which entities?
 Include any material you've produced for assessing data availability and evaluating research fit)
-- Collection process (i.e., describe how you have technically implemented your data collection; include details on any errors that may have occured while collecting the data.
+- Collection process (i.e., describe how you have technically implemented your data collection; include details on any errors that may have occurred while collecting the data.
 Include any material you've produced for extracting the data.)
-- Preprocessing (i.e., provide details how you have prepared the raw data for analysis)
+- Preprocessing (i.e., provide details on how you have prepared the raw data for analysis)
-- Institutional background (e.g., provide screen shots, the API documentation or relevant articles from the firm's blog as a PDF files)
+- Institutional background (e.g., provide screenshots, the API documentation, or relevant articles from the firm's blog as a PDF-files)

 If you are planning on sharing the data with the public, or future teams of co-authors, also explain why you have collected the data in the first place ("motivation"), and how you think the data should be used, or not used ("uses and no-uses")